*Anywhere you see an asterisk indicates that we will be writing a future post about that subject.

 It’s the type of thought and planning that makes your employees think “This Company cares about me.”
 (Which is what this post IS about)

 And guess what?
-The first component is work flexibility.
+The first component is NOT work flexibility.

 What does being available mean?
 Minimally by Slack or Teams chat.
 Generally by Video Conference.
 In a pinch, by Smartphone phone / FaceTime / Google Duo.
 Be absolute about this as a manager.
 Lead by example or risk a time slot free for all.